devbisme/docker_kicad/readme.md

 ## Run KiCad 5 Using Docker

-I upgraded to Ubuntu 22.04 and the appimage for KiCad 5.1 would no longer work.
-So I built a Docker image to run KiCad 5.1 without disturbing my KiCad 6 installation.
+I built a Docker image to run KiCad 5 without disturbing my other KiCad installations.
 Here are the steps to do that in case anyone else needs it.

-## Building the KiCad5 Docker Image
+## Building the KiCad 5 Docker Image

 Create a file named `dockerfile` with these contents:
 ```